nhungluong1989/paidy_assignment/README.md

 Welcome to my project solution.

-Then if u're her to review my test assignment, please look at the files in the following order:
+Then if u're here to review my test assignment, please look at the files in the following order:
 - 1st file:
   + DESCRIPTION OF DATA INGESTION SYSTEM.docx
   + Link: https://github.com/nhungluong1989/paidy_assignment/blob/main/DESCRIPTION%20OF%20DATA%20INGESTION%20SYSTEM.docx